Exponential mixing for SDEs forced by degenerate Levy noises: Notations and main results

-\Ees the $\hat \sigma$ is exactly defined in \eqref{d:SigXY}, but the above definition takes the essential part of \eqref{d:SigXY}.
-We show that $\tl \sigma$ has exponential moment and $\PP(\hat \sigma=\infty)>0$.
-Roughly speaking, the system $(S(k))_{k \ge 0}$ enters the $M$-radius ball exponentially frequently.
-As the system is in the ball, for some sample paths with positive probability, $|S^x(k)-S^y(k)|$ converges to zero exponentially fast as long as $\lambda_2$ is sufficiently large. \end{itemize}
+The first inequality implies that the system $(S(k))_{k \ge 0}$ enters the $M$-radius ball exponentially frequently.
+The second inequality means that as long as $(S(k))_{k \ge 0}$ is in that ball, there exists a set of sample paths with positive probability such that $|S^x(k)-S^y(k)|$ converges to zero exponentially fast as long as $\lambda_2$ is sufficiently large.
+3mm